Expo 67: Entertainment, Ed Sullivan Show, and VIPs

 The World Festival of Art and Entertainment at Expo 67 featured art galleries, opera, ballet and theatre companies, orchestras, jazz groups, famous Canadian pop musicians and other cultural attractions.
 Many pavilions had music and performance stages, where visitors could find free concerts and shows, including the Ukrainian Shumka Dancers.
-Micheline Legendre organized Canada’s first puppetry festival in conjunction with the Expo.
+Micheline Legendre organized Canada's first puppetry festival in conjunction with the Expo.
 Most of the featured entertainment took place in the following venues: Place des Arts, Expo Theatre, Place des Nations, La Ronde, and Automotive Stadium.

 The La Ronde amusement park was always intended to be a lasting legacy of the fair.
 Most of its rides and booths were permanent.
 When the Expo fairgrounds closed nightly, at around 10:00 p.m., visitors could still visit La Ronde, which closed at 2:30 a.m.

 In addition, The Ed Sullivan Show was broadcast live on May 7 and 21 from Expo 67.
-Stars on the shows included America's The Supremes, Britain's Petula Clark and Australia's The Seekers.
+Stars on the shows included America's the Supremes, Britain's Petula Clark, Australia's the Seekers and classical performers with conductor Wilfred Pelletier and the Montreal Symphony Orchestra with Swedish soprano Birgit Nilsson and Canadian pianist Ronald Turini.

 Another attraction was the Canadian Armed Forces Tattoo 1967 at the Autostade in Montreal.

 The fair was visited by many of the most notable people at the time, including Canada's monarch, Queen Elizabeth II, Lyndon B. Johnson, Princess Grace of Monaco, Jacqueline Kennedy, Robert F. Kennedy, Ethiopia's emperor Haile Selassie, Charles de Gaulle, Bing Crosby, Harry Belafonte, Maurice Chevalier, Maharishi Mahesh Yogi and Marlene Dietrich.
-Musicians like Thelonious Monk, The Grateful Dead, Tiny Tim, The Tokens and Jefferson Airplane entertained the crowds.
+Musicians like Thelonious Monk, Grateful Dead, Tiny Tim, the Tokens and Jefferson Airplane entertained the crowds.